stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 Hardware components that support Vulkan are represented by a _physical device_ which defines the capabilities of that component (rendering, data transfer, etc).
 In general there will be a single physical device (i.e. the GPU) or perhaps also an on-board graphics device for a laptop.

 A _logical device_ is an instance of a physical device and is the central component for all subsequent Vulkan functionality.
-The logical device also exposes a number of asynchronous _work queues_ that are used for various tasks such as invoking rendering, transferring data to/from the hardware, etc.  The process of displaying a rendered frame is known as _presentation_ and is implemented by Vulkan as a task on the _presentation queue_.
+The logical device also exposes a number of asynchronous _work queues_ that are used for various tasks such as invoking rendering, transferring data to/from the hardware, etc.

 Creating the logical device consists of the following steps: